hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 The instance type is t4g.small.
 This is an Arm-based instance and requires an Arm Linux distribution.
 {{% /notice %}}

 3. In the `aws_key_pair` section, change the `public_key` value to match your SSH key.
-Copy and paste the contents of your `aws_key.pub` file into the `public_key` string.
+Copy and paste the contents of your `id_rsa.pub` file into the `public_key` string.
 Make sure the string is a single line in the text file.

 4. In the `local_file` section, change the `filename` to be the path to your current directory.